mengzhuoyou/Android-Travel-and-Entertainment-Search/README.md

 4. res: These files include the layout of the app(.xml files) and all the necessary resources.

 ## Usage
+1. Recommend to run on the Virtual Devices: Nexus 5X API P.
-1. Keyword: pizza
+2. Keyword: pizza
-2. Category: Restaurant
+3. Category: Restaurant
-3. Distance: 10
+4. Distance: 10
-4. From: Current Location
+5. From: Current Location

 Then click the search button, you will get the result tabs.